JanusGraph/janusgraph/docs/basics/server.md

 ### Authentication over HTTP and WebSocket

-If you are using the combined channelizer for both HTTP and WebSocket you can use the SaslAndHMACAuthenticator to authorize through either WebSocket through SASL, HTTP through basic auth, and HTTP through hash-based messsage authentication code (https://en.wikipedia.org/wiki/Hash-based_message_authentication_code[HMAC]) Auth.
+If you are using the combined channelizer for both HTTP and WebSocket you can use the SaslAndHMACAuthenticator to authorize through either WebSocket through SASL, HTTP through basic auth, and HTTP through hash-based message authentication code (https://en.wikipedia.org/wiki/Hash-based_message_authentication_code[HMAC]) Auth.
 HMAC is a token based authentication designed to be used over HTTP.
 You first acquire a token via the `/session` endpoint and then use that to authenticate.
 It is used to amortize the time spent encrypting the password using basic auth.

 The `gremlin-server.yaml` should include the following configurations